Polonaise in A-flat major, Op. 53

+The autograph manuscript of the work is preserved in the Morgan Library & Museum.

 Origin of the sobriquet 'Heroic'

 George Sand, Chopin's longtime lover and companion, responded vigorously to the Revolutions of 1848 as did many intellectuals of the day.
 When the 1848 Revolution began in France, women had fewer rights than men.
 Sand believed women's rights were necessary for progress.
 Around this time, Sand started her own newspaper which was published in a workers' co-operative.
 This allowed her to publish more political essays, expressing her strongly felt convictions.
 In one of these, for example, she wrote, "I cannot believe in any republic that starts a revolution by killing its own proletariat."